International Foundation Programme

 What support is available to me as an IFP student?

 At the start of the academic year, you will take part in a tailored IFP induction week.
 The IFP induction week aims to prepare you for your studies.
 You will be assigned an academic advisor who will support you with orientation, study skills and reviewing your results and progression.
 You will also work with your academic advisor on developing an employability folder, which will help you focus on your future degree choices and employment prospects.
 In addition, EUB has a student services team to support student wellbeing and pastoral care and to organise extra-curricular activities.
-The student services team can aid if you are struggling with your studies.
+The student services team can help if you are struggling with your studies.

 Who can I contact for help and assistance?